 The Rosemont Neighborhood is a community at the far northern end of the ROI along the Ashley River.
 Unlike Bridgeview, Rosemont consists of detached single-family homes.
 This community dates to the 1950s.
 The area is historically minority occupied and continues to be a minority community to be considered for environmental justice issues.
-This community has been negatively impacted in the past by the construction of Interstate 26 and industrial growth.
-These impacts, along with the proximity of a large marsh wetland have resulted in flooding concerns for the residents.
-Again, construction of a wall in this area is impracticable due in part to the large marsh wetland impacts construction in the water would create, and the homes in this community are built very close to the marsh wetland.
+This community has been negatively impacted in the past by the construction of Interstate 26 and industrial growth, resulting in cumulative effects.
+These impacts from existing conditions, along with the proximity of a large marsh wetland have resulted in flooding concerns for the residents.
+Similar to Bridgeview Village, construction of a wall in this area is constrained due in part by potential marsh wetland impacts, and the proximity of homes in this area being built very close to the shoreline.
 Construction of the wall on land would require involuntary buyouts of homes along the marsh wetland, further disrupting community cohesion.
-Instead, Alternative 2 recommends non-structural measures - primarily home elevation - for those structures not already at or above 12 ft NAVD88.
-Home elevation would be voluntary and would lift flood prone properties out of the path of flood waters to reduce the risk of flood damages.
-Identification if the particular homes to be elevated would occur during PED understanding that temporary relocation assistance would be necessary.
+Topographically, the natural tie-in for a storm surge wall would be located on the eastward side of I-26, which would essentially encapsulate this community inside a wall.
+Given the lack of subsurface drainage throughout Rosemount, the wall would create a significant bathtub effect that would need to be mitigated by large pump stations at the end of most streets, which would in turn require significant real estate acquisition.
+To reduce impacts to private property and natural resources, Alternative 2 would include non-structural measures - primarily home elevation - for those structures with first floors not already at or above 12 ft NAVD88.
+Home elevation would be voluntary and would lift flood prone properties to an elevation above 12ft.
+NAVD88 to reduce the risk of storm surge flooding damages.
+Identification of the particular homes to be elevated and homeowners' voluntary commitment to home elevation would occur during the PED phase.
+Details of eligibility for temporary relocation assistance for tenants would also occur during the PED phase.
 It is the expectation that these residents would return to their homes in the Rosemont Neighborhood after the home elevations are complete.
-Other federal programs, such as those offered through Housing and

-Urban Development (HUD), could be leveraged to provide improvements to homes as needed to successfully elevate some of these homes.
-Like in the Bridgeview area, roads in Rosemont are prone to flooding from heavy rains.
-USACE recommends that local city and county entities address this issue in concert with the home elevation for a more complete solution to the flooding concerns in this neighborhood.
+Other federal programs, such as those offered through Housing and Urban Development (HUD), could be leveraged to provide improvements to homes as needed to successfully elevate some of these homes.
+As with the Bridgeview area, roads in Rosemont are prone to flooding from heavy rains.
+USACE would recommend that local city and county entities address this issue in concert with home elevation for a more comprehensive solution to the flooding concerns in this neighborhood.

-Finally, the public housing communities of Cooper River Court and Meeting Street Manor, located nearer to the center of the Peninsula could be adversely affected by construction of the wall through reduced access to public transportation.
-Adaptive management for City Bus Routes during and following construction of the perimeter wall would mitigate many impediments of access to public transportation posed by the perimeter wall for these communities, and therefore would not be significant.
-Figure 6-17 shows the current bus stops and draft Low County Rapid Transit alignment and bus stops throughout the Peninsula.
+Finally, the public housing communities of Cooper River Court and Meeting Street Manor, located nearer to the center of the Peninsula, while benefiting from reduced storm surge impacts by the storm surge wall, could be indirectly affected by the wall because it could reduce access to public transportation during construction.
+To minimize this, adaptive management for City Bus Routes during and following construction of the storm surge wall would occur to reduce impediments of access to public transportation posed by the storm surge wall for these communities, and therefore would not be significant.
+Figure 6-16 shows the current bus stops for Low Country Rapid Transit throughout the Peninsula.